Introduction to Numbers, Notation, and Graphics

-Classical wave mechanics is at the heart of all wave mechanics, so we must study the sine and cosine, and their identities, which is codeveloped with calculus.
-Sequences and series are also fundamental to our evaluation of curves.
+Classical wave mechanics is at the heart of all wave mechanics, so we must study the sine and cosine, and their identities, and Fourier analysis, and calculus.
+Sequences and series are also fundamental to our evaluation of curves as it gives us the logarithm as integral of the hyperbola.

 The Number System